Author Catherine Banner tells us why she’s tracking her writing life and shares five photos that perfectly sum up the life of a writer

 Here’s one I felt compelled to share in the spirit of honesty.
 In fact, this one word represents a lot of careful editing and cutting, and several paragraphs of rewriting.
 Many writing days, rather than being a burst of creative achievement, are filled with persistent, careful effort, which is hard to document.
 When Oscar Wilde talked about spending the whole morning putting in a comma and the whole afternoon taking it out again, I don’t think he was joking.

-On a tiny island off the coast of Italy, a place alive with stories, legends and sometimes miracles, live the Esposito family – spirited and chaotic, they have been running the bar, the House at the Edge of Night, for almost a century.
+On a tiny island off the coast of Italy, surrounded by the sound of the sea and the scent of bougainvillea, the Esposito family have been running the bar, the House at the Edge of Night, for generations.